By Peter Wilson*

 Dr Ashley Bloomfield, the Director-General of Health, is in the middle of it because he issued the notices under the Health Act authorising the lockdown restrictions.

-He could find himself in court because a former Parliamentary Counsel official, Ashley Borrowdale, has filed for a judicial review of Dr Bloomfield's actions.
+He could find himself in court because a former Parliamentary Counsel official, Andrew Borrowdale, has filed for a judicial review of Dr Bloomfield's actions.

 The Parliamentary Counsel Office drafts laws, and Borrowdale told Stuff the notices overstepped the powers Dr Bloomfield has under the Health Act.